-- (1) For consequence assessment purposes, the potential severity of the damage and losses must be grouped into like consequences related to: - (a) estimated total infrastructure cost, - (b) estimated environmental impacts, and - (c) estimated health and social impacts. - (2) The severity level of each of these potential damages and losses must be determined to be either: minor, medium, major or catastrophic, in accordance with Table 3A, Table 3B and Table 3C. - (3) The highest potential severity of the three consequence groups identified in 5 (1) must be used in Table 1 or Table 2 for the determination of the consequence category of the dam. - 6 Consequence category assessment criteria to be used for estimating total infrastructure costs for the purposes of 5 (1) - (1) Total estimated infrastructure costs must be considered for residential and commercial, as well as community infrastructure.
+- (1) For consequence assessment purposes, the potential severity of the damage and losses must be grouped into like consequences related to: - (a) estimated total infrastructure cost, - (b) estimated environmental impacts, and - (c) estimated health and social impacts. - (2) Evidence must be documented to justify the determination for all elements of Table 3A (one element), Table 3B (5 elements) and Table 3C (eight elements). - (3) The severity level of each of these potential damages and losses must be determined to be either: minor, medium, major or catastrophic, in accordance with Table 3A, Table 3B and Table 3C. - (4) The highest potential severity of the three consequence groups identified in 5 (1) must be used in Table 1 or Table 2 for the determination of the consequence category of the dam.

+6 Consequence category assessment - criteria to be used for estimating total infrastructure costs for the purposes of 5 (1)

+- (1) Total estimated infrastructure costs must be considered for residential and commercial, as well as community infrastructure.
 Costs associated with replacement or repair to the dam must also be included. - (2) The potential severity of the estimated infrastructure costs must be established in the manner prescribed by the following Table 3A.